 For many of us in the DevOps field, MongoDB is a critical part of our IT stack.
-With today’s acquisition of WiredTiger, MongoDB is further establishing itself as the NoSQL DB built to support massive data processing and storage.
 It would be an understatement to say that MongoDB does a lot, with many organizations using it as their backend storage framework, analytics backend, and so on.

 So your MongoDB cluster really, really needs to be in tip-top shape.
 All the time.
 And if it’s not then you need to know asap — or better yet — prevent problems before they kick in and make your life difficult.
-That’s where SPM comes in — with MongoDB monitoring, alerting and anomaly detection.
-MongoDB exposes a boatload of metrics, but instead of just throwing all of them on endless charts, we’ve taken the time to cherry pick what we think are the top 50 most valuable MongoDB metrics to monitor.
+That’s where Sematext Cloud comes in — with MongoDB monitoring, anomaly detection, and alerting.
+MongoDB exposes a boatload of performance metrics, but instead of just throwing all of them on endless charts, we’ve taken the time to cherry pick what we think are the top 50 most valuable MongoDB metrics to monitor.
 We have furthermore made it possible to filter the MongoDB metrics by server, as well as a database and table where possible.

 - Database Operations